Pylons/pyramid/docs/narr/security.rst

 policy without the authorization policy or vice versa to a :term:`Configurator` constructor.

-See also the :mod:`repoze.bfg.authorization` and :mod:`repoze.bfg.authentication` modules for alternate implementations of authorization and authentication policies.
+See also the :mod:`pyramid.authorization` and :mod:`pyramid.authentication` modules for alternate implementations of authorization and authentication policies.

 Enabling an Authorization Policy Via ZCML